scrapy/scrapy/docs/faq.rst

 What Python versions does Scrapy support?
 -----------------------------------------

-Scrapy is supported under Python 2.7 and Python 3.4+.
+Scrapy is supported under Python 2.7 and Python 3.4+ under CPython (default Python implementation) and PyPy (only for Python 2.7).
 Python 2.6 support was dropped starting at Scrapy 0.20.
 Python 3 support was added in Scrapy 1.1.
+PyPy support was added in Scrapy 1.4, PyPy version tested is PyPy2-v5.9.0.

 .. note::
     For Python 3 support on Windows, it is recommended to use